-At 2.5 miles, a trail bends right along protected habits of Least Bell’s Vireo.
+At 2.5 miles, a trail bends right along protected habitats of Least Bell’s Vireo.
 The path becomes paved here, passing equestrian and community centers, and eventually deposits you back to your car.
 Good on ya!

 DO YOU WANT PIES WITH THAT?
 Stop at delicious local Down-Under bakery, Tina’s Symphony, for noteworthy meat (and sweet) pies.
 Tina makes, well, a symphony of tasty offerings (quiches, tarts, pies, oh my!), and we especially love the savory Aussie Meat Pie (with minced beef) and Lamb Shepherd’s Pie.

+NOTE: This park closes during Red Flag warnings.
+Check the website before going.
 To get to the Eucalyptus Loop trailhead and the Chino Hills Community Park lot, take the CA-71 to the Grand Ave. exit and head west.
 Turn left onto Peyton Dr. followed by a right onto Eucalyptus Ave.
 The lot will be on your immediate right.
 Dog-friendly!